Skip to content

 Salesforce enables users to assign access roles to contributors according to the level of access they need in a specific workspace or community.
 Salesforce also provides a flexible, layered data sharing design that lets you expose different data sets to different groups of users.
 For example, you can enable salespeople to view only leads from their own division.

 This was just a brief introduction to role-based access control.
-Want to see how BetterCloud can help you Discover, Manage, and Secure your SaaS environment?
+Want to see how unified SaaS lifecycle platform BetterCloud can help you automate users, apps, files, data, SaaS-related help desk services, and budgets across your SaaS environment?
 Schedule a demo.